aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.2.
 Stake

-- **Actor:** Guardian or an external entity incentivized in a guardian of the Protocol
+- **Actor:** Guardian or an external entity incentivized in a guardian of the Court
 - **Inputs:**
     - **Guardian:** Address of the guardian staking the tokens for
     - **Amount:** Amount of tokens to be staked